ExpediaGroup/styx/docs/user-guide/configure-overview.md

 ## Configuring Styx

 Styx supports a YAML file-based configuration.
-The YAML file can be specified using the system property `YAML_CONFIG_LOCATION=your/file/path`.
+The path to the YAML file can be passed as a parameter to the startup script (`startup <CONFIG_FILE>`) or configured via the environment variable `STYX_CONFIG`.

-By default, the file is read from the classpath at `classpath:conf/environment/styx-config.yaml`.
+By default, the file is read from `conf/default.yaml`.

 Additionally, all these properties can be overwritten using environment variables with the same name as the property.

 ### Example styx-config